Taurean Prince NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Taurean Prince Insights vs. the Nuggets

-- Prince is responsible for attempting 5.3% of his team's field goal attempts this season with seven per game.
+- Prince has taken 7.0 shots per game this season and made 3.3 per game, which account for 5.3% and 5.0%, respectively, of his team's total.

-- Prince is averaging 3.6 three-point field goal attempts per game this season, which is 7.1% of his team's attempts from beyond the arc.
+- He's put up 3.6 threes per game, or 7.1% of his team's shots from beyond the arc this season.

-- Conceding 112.5 points per game, the Nuggets are the eighth-ranked squad in the NBA defensively.
+- The Nuggets give up 112.5 points per game, eighth-ranked in the league.

-- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.
+- The Nuggets concede 25.7 assists per game, 15th-ranked in the league.

-- Allowing 11.4 made 3-pointers per game, the Nuggets are the third-ranked squad in the league.
+- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.

 Taurean Prince vs. the Nuggets